MarioWindsor/vaswani-website/projects/centropolis.md

     Strategic Vision for a Commercial Space.
   description: >-
     A prestigious address on Langford Road isn't just a location; it's a statement.
-Vaswani Centropolis is a Grade A commercial hub in Bangalore's Central Business District, designed to be more than an office - it's an ecosystem for productivity and growth.
+Vaswani Centropolis is a Grade A commercial hub in Bengaluru's Central Business District, designed to be more than an office - it's an ecosystem for productivity and growth.